-Building upon the guiding principles for generating illustrative alternatives, the following specific siting considerations were developed for generating alternative plaza sites in consultation with the Canadian Border Service Agency and the US Department of Homeland Security Customs Border Protection Branch:
+Building upon the guiding principles for generating illustrative alternatives, the following specific siting considerations were developed for generating alternative plaza sites in consultation with the Canadian Border Service Agency and the U.S. Department of Homeland Security, Customs Border Protection Branch:

-- Proximity to Border: Canada Border Services Agency (CBSA) and US Customs and Border Protection (CBP) require that the plazas be located as close to the border as possible, to reduce security / monitoring requirements for border agencies.
+- Proximity to Border: Canada Border Services Agency (CBSA) and U.S. Customs and Border Protection (CBP) require that the plazas be located as close to the border as possible, to reduce security / monitoring requirements for border agencies.
 Where plazas cannot be directly connected to the bridge, secure connections would be required to prevent goods and travellers from avoiding inspection.
-In Canada, a secure roadway of 1500m (0.9 mi) was considered the maximum reasonable distance, subject to consideration of land use and line of sight concerns.
-(In the US, connecting the plaza directly to the crossing is the only acceptable alternative). - Site Area: The site must provide adequate space to accommodate projected traffic demand, as well as turn-around opportunities for drivers and the installation of equipment systems prior to and after inspection points, on-site secondary inspection, some storage capacity for traffic queues on the plaza, and the ability to expand in the future.
-As discussed in the previous section, inspection plazas 30 to 40 ha (80 to 100 acres) in size were considered for new crossings.
+In Canada, a secure roadway of 1.5 km was considered the maximum reasonable distance, subject to consideration of land use and line of sight concerns.
+(In the U.S., connecting the plaza directly to the crossing is the only acceptable alternative). - Site Area: The site must provide adequate space to accommodate projected traffic demand, as well as turn-around opportunities for drivers and the installation of equipment systems prior to and after inspection points, on-site secondary inspection, some storage capacity for traffic queues on the plaza, and the ability to expand in the future.
+As discussed in the previous section, inspection plazas approximately 30 to 40 ha in size were considered for new crossings. - Adjacent Land Use: The site should be located away from residential areas, schools and other community uses.
+Sites should not be visible from neighbouring lands, but should provide good